 If you don’t have an appointment and you are still unknown to the company, well-trained, goal-oriented exhibitor staff at a busy booth will instantly “classify” you: Do you have an idea of what you want?
 Are you a potential buyer?
 Or are you just expecting them to bring you up-to-date about what is (generally) new in the market?
 Bottom-line: They quickly evaluate if it will be worthwhile dealing with you, or if talking to you will be a waste of time and prevent them from talking to buyers.
 Common stereotypes / prejudices and (perceived) language barriers might also play a role when exhibitors make that call.

 When you have done your homework, you can tell the exhibitor something like: “My name is Martti Maczulskij, Head of Purchasing at Future Enterprises, Espoo.
-I have studied your latest product catalogue, and Dr. Braun, at your Dreieich office, old me that his colleagues would be willing to give me a quick demonstration of the newly released Flux Capacitor during embedded world.”
+I have studied your latest product catalogue, and Dr. Braun, at your Dreieich office, told me that his colleagues would be willing to give me a quick demonstration of the newly released Flux Capacitor during embedded world.”
 Then I bet everybody will be happy to attend to you.
-If you need help with arranging for appointments, you can always get in touch with me (andra[at]andra-ibf.com).
+If you need help with arranging for appointments, you can always get in touch with me (hello[at]andra-ibf.com).

 If you just want to browse the stand, there is no harm in telling the staff so; if the exhibitor has put some thought in the stand layout, you will easily sense how open the company is to spontaneous visitors.
 If you’re unsure (maybe a vitrine and a daydreaming sales person are blocking the way into the booth), just politely ask if you can enter.